Retail & Leisure

 The Good, the Bad and the Ugly of Duty Free

 Duty free shopping is on the rise as global air travel booms, offering new opportunities for luxury brands.
-International head of retail brands Fiona Hamilton outlines the benefits, and the pitfalls.
+We analyse the benefits, and the pitfalls.

 With the large growth in air travel seen from all areas of the globe, duty free shopping is understandably on the rise.